 I wasn’t too thrilled with the original “Deadpool” from 2016, because it took a while for me to realize the title hero has to be an asshole at times.
 But I do admire his own satire on Marvel movies and even some of Ryan Reynolds’ work.
 “Deadpool 2” is not only an improvement on the original, but is also the best in a series of R-rated comedy sequels.

 Reynolds is back as Deadpool, whose girlfriend Vanessa (Morena Baccarin) gets murdered, and can’t get on with his life.
-Next, he becomes an X-Men trainee, whose first assignment is to stop a fire throwing kid named Russell (Julian Dennison) from a fit.
-Seeing how the kid has been abused, he gets both him and himself thrown a mutant prison.
+Next, he becomes an X-Men trainee, whose first assignment is to stop a flame-throwing kid named Russell (Julian Dennison) from throwing a fit.
+Seeing how the kid has been abused, he gets both him and himself thrown in a mutant prison.
 And then when a time traveling mutant named Cable (Josh Brolin, the same Thanos actor) comes from the future to kill the kid, Deadpool decides to save him by forming an X-Force.

 “Deadpool 2” improves on the original, by showing me the emotional and sympathetic side to the hero, instead of just having his wisecracks take control of the character.
 This is what I was expecting the original, and now, I’ve got it.
 Reynolds is once again perfect with his wisecracks, satire on movies, and even his own work.